kubernetes/website/content/en/docs/concepts/services-networking/service.md

 of Pods in the Service using a single configured name, with the same network protocol available via different port numbers.
 This offers a lot of flexibility for deploying and evolving your Services.
-For example, you can change the port number the Pods are exposed in the next version of your backend software, without breaking clients.
+For example, you can change the port numbers that Pods expose in the next version of your backend software, without breaking clients.

 The default protocol for Services is TCP; you can also use any other